Semantic interoperability

+Historical precursors

+In the 1960s, Jacques Blois at the Université Libre de Bruxelles (ULB) pioneered semantic interoperability through his morphological analysis system for the DICAUTOM project (1966-1971), funded by Euratom and the CECA.
+This system standardized multilingual terminology by reducing inflected word forms to their lemmas (e.g., "apprendront" to "apprendre") and linking them to shared semantic units, enabling machine-interpretable meaning across languages.
+By creating a proto-ontology with metadata-enriched entries, Blois anticipated modern vocabulary-based data exchange and ontologies, as described in his 1962 work Morphologie du français pour la traduction automatique and a 1969 ULB report co-authored with Lydia Hirschberg on a "manual of French coding."
+His system underpinned EURODICAUTOM (1975), a precursor to the EU's IATE database, facilitating cross-lingual interoperability.

 Syntactic interoperability (see below) is a prerequisite for semantic interoperability.
 Syntactic interoperability refers to the packaging and transmission mechanisms for data.
 In healthcare, HL7 has been in use for over thirty years (which predates the internet and web technology), and uses the pipe character (|) as a data delimiter.
 The current internet standard for document markup is XML, which uses "< >" as a data delimiter.
 The data delimiters convey no meaning to the data other than to structure the data.
 Without a data dictionary to translate the contents of the delimiters, the data remains meaningless.
 While there are many attempts at creating data dictionaries and information models to associate with these data packaging mechanisms, none have been practical to implement.
 This has only perpetuated the ongoing "babelization" of data and inability to exchange data with meaning.

 Since the introduction of the Semantic Web concept by Tim Berners-Lee in 1999, there has been growing interest and application of the W3C (World Wide Web Consortium) standards to provide web-scale semantic data exchange, federation, and inferencing capabilities.